 There isn’t much to be said about this, but as RDNA came out as a clear winner in comparison to GCN, it’s only fair to mention Navi as well.

 As previously mentioned, Navi refers mostly to the RX 5000 series’ use of RDNA, so these two terms are about as comparable as apples and oranges.
-Well, perhaps Braeburn apples and Granny Smith apples.
+Well, perhaps Braeburn apples and tart Granny Smith apples.

 Conclusion